zoey1998/Fundamentals-BME-Design/syllabus.md

 All lecture content will be outlined in [Lectures](Lectures/).

 ## Course Overview & Outcomes
-The introduction of formal engineering design principles will be emphasized;
+The introduction of formal engineering design principles will be emphasized.
-overview of assistive technologies, patent issues, engineering ethics.
 Students are expected to identify and research a need drawn from Duke hospital/medical personnel, local companies and organizations around Duke University.
 Students will develop and determine design feasibility for a